Charles Barrie, 1st Baron Abertay: Political career

 Barrie served during the First World War in an advisory capacity at the Transport Department of the Admiralty, and latterly in the Ministry of Shipping.
 He was the Minister of Munitions representative in Paris during the Peace Conference, and was a Member of the Supreme Economic Council.
 He also served as Chairman of the Navy, Army, and Air Force Institutes and as a Member of the Advisory Council to the General Post Office.
 He was Liberal Member of Parliament (MP) for Elgin Burghs briefly during 1918, for Banffshire from 1918 to 1924 and later sat for Southampton from 1931 to 1940 as a Liberal National.

-Barrie was appointed a CBE in 1918 and a KBE in 1921.
+Barrie was appointed a Commander of the Order of the British Empire (CBE) in the 1918 Birthday Honours, in recognition of his role as Commercial Adviser to the Naval Assistant at the Ministry of Shipping, and a promoted to Knight Commander of the Order (KBE) in 1921.
 On 26 June 1940, he was raised to the peerage as Baron Abertay, of Tullybelton in the County of Perth.
 He also held the Russian Order of St Stanislaus and the Danish Order of the Dannebrog.